Last Updated on June 30, 2021

 Strawberries on 903 is a roadside produce stand in southern Pitt County, part of 1600 acres that is listed on the National Register of Historic Places.
 The stand itself is part of a 100-year-old tobacco barn that is absolutely stunning to see.

-In addition to picking up fresh produce, Strawberries on 903 also offers u-pick strawberries and vegetables during the summer months.
+In addition to picking up fresh produce, Strawberries on 903 also offers u-pick strawberries and vegetables during the spring and summer months.
 You can also join a farm tour, enjoy the farm animals, and catch a hayride!

 886 Laurie Ellis Rd, Winterville